Fedora Parkmann

 Viktorie Vítů

 Viktorie Vítů is a doctoral researcher at the Institute of Art History of the Czech Academy of Sciences within the PhotoMatrix project, where she is responsible for the development of digital tools and the research database, as well as statistical analysis of the data.
 She is a PhD candidate in theory and history of contemporary art at the Academy of Fine Arts under the supervision of Prof. Tomáš Pospiszyl.
 She has completed her studies of Philosophy at Charles University in Prague (BA 2017) as well as Art History at the same university (BA 2018) and Theory and History of Modern and Contemporary Art at the Academy of Arts, Architecture and Design in Prague (MA 2020).
 In her bachelor thesis, she dealt with the technical reproduction of artworks, specifically in the texts of Karel Teige, Walter Benjamin, and Theodor Adorno.
 Her master's thesis on the Czech physicist Vilém Santholzer, his interest in machine aesthetics, and his photographs of radiation was awarded the Rector’s Prize at the Academy of Arts, Architecture and Design in Prague.
 She subsequently published an article on this topic in the magazine Umění/Art.
-She also works in the field of gallery education and has been a member of the curatorial team of Fotograf Gallery since 2023, which she has led since 2022.
+She also works in the field of gallery education and was a member of the curatorial team of Fotograf Gallery (2023 and 2024), which she led from 2022 to 2024.

 Articles in Peer-Reviewed Journals